domenico-simone/thaw_ponds_data_analysis/thaw_ponds_pfam_reads.180919.md

 ### Note on MA plots

 The MA-plot shows the log2 fold changes over the mean of normalized counts, i.e. the average of counts normalized by size factor.
 The x axis is the average abundance over all samples, the y axis the log2 fold change between the first condition and the second condition *eg* if an MA-plot shows epilimnion vs metalimnion, PFAM entries with a positive log2 fold change are more abundant in epilimnion samples, when compared to metalimnion samples.
 For each PFAM entry an adjusted p-value is calculated by the DA pipeline.
 PFAM entries with an adjusted p-value below a threshold (here 0.1, the suggested default) are shown in red.
-For each MA-plot, the related data table is reported in a searchable/filterable format, where the aforementioned adjusted p-value is reported in the last column.
-This table might turn useful for DA analyses returning several differentially abundant PFAM entries.

 ### Functions used in this report (click "Code" on the right to expand)